MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-scripts-lbp/index.md

 {% endhighlight %}
                   </li>
                   <li><strong>prepareserverdbs.sh - Prepare the MobileFirst Server database</strong><br />
-                  The <strong>prepareserverdbs.sh</strong> script is used to configure your MobileFirst server with the dashDB database service or a accessible DB2 database server.
+                  The <strong>prepareserverdbs.sh</strong> script is used to configure your MobileFirst Server with the dashDB database service or a accessible DB2 database server.
 The DB2 option is usable particularly when you are running Bluemix local in the same datacentre where you have the DB2 server installed.
 If using the dashDB service, the service instance of the dashDB service should be available in the Organization and Space that you logged in to in step 1.
 Run the following:
 {% highlight bash %}
 ./prepareserverdbs.sh args/prepareserverdbs.properties
 {% endhighlight %}